nerdishbynature/git2go-com/_posts/2016-03-13-Confessions-of-a-Git-Novice.markdown

 So, in order to have other playgrounds of practice for a continuous improvement of my Git skills, I tried to think of other scenarios to contribute content within a Git environment.

 That’s why the idea to base our own product blog on Jekyll was such a great kicker for me.
-While I was way more comfortable with blogging through a GUI like WordPress, writing for a Jekyll-based blog opened up the opportunity to perform Git workflows way more often for me - contributing content I’m already quite use to produce.
+While I was way more comfortable with blogging through a GUI like WordPress, writing for a Jekyll-based blog opened up the opportunity to perform Git workflows way more often for me - contributing content I’m already quite used to produce.

 I now don’t have to wait for another app update or bug to touch our website repository, but can rather start-out new blog post ideas in a new branch, get a copy review from Piet through a Pull Request and publish it by merging the PR to our master.